ukrishnas/LPSharp/CLP/README.md

 - __GNU automake and autoconf__ files (with .ac, .in, .m4 file endings) have
   been stripped from all repositories.
 This was done to make the source code easier to understand.
-- __Clp Aboca__ solver.
-These are Abc* and CoinAbc* files in the Clp repository src/ folder.
-References to this code is under #ifdef CLP_HAS_ABC.
-I do not know what it is, but these files were first added in 2012, and was not part of the Clp Visual Studio project file to begin with.
-We removed these files to make the source tree easier to understand.
-If you wish to build Clp with `--enable-aboca`, then you will need to reinstate these files.

 ## Dotnet C# support

 This work is under development.
 The result of this work will be dotnet and native nuget packages that can be linked with C# projects.

 - Jan-Willem Goosens maintains [Sonnet](https://github.com/coin-or/Sonnet), that
   provides C# support to Clp.
 He started development in November 23, 2011.